byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - You can export the log file for debugging or reporting the issue.
   - ![dev_menu](MetaX_Cookbook.assets/dev_menu.png)

+- **Export Workflow Notebook**

+  - MetaX records GUI analysis steps during the current session and can export selected steps as a runnable workflow package.
+  - Use **Developer Tools -> Export Workflow Notebook** to save:
+    - a Jupyter notebook (`.ipynb`)
+    - a Python script (`.py`)
+    - a workflow description file (`.yaml`)
+  - This is useful when you want to reproduce a GUI analysis, review the exact parameters used, or continue the workflow in code.

 - **Show or Hide the Console**